TedHusted/awake/awake.md/awake.md

 “The request feels like it has a personal element, Dr. Harper.”
 Marquez made the statement feel like a question.

 “Nexus brought up Pulse at the PDB session last Wednesday.
-It felt like enough of a connection to justify an inter-agency meeting.”
+It felt like enough of a connection to justify an inter-agency meeting,” explains Noah.

 Dr. Marquez nods absently, and then turns her head to stare at the picture of the whiteboard on her tablet.